-This Chapter sets out the procedures and processes which the Single Buyer shall follow to monitor the adequacy of gas supply and hydro levels to meet the Week Ahead Dispatch Schedule, the Three Month Ahead Dispatch Schedule and respond to and monitor any unplanned curtailment or disruption to the planned supply and delivery of forecast quantities of gas.
+This Chapter sets out the procedures and processes which the Single Buyer shall follow to monitor the adequacy of gas supply to meet the Week Ahead Dispatch Schedule, the Three Month Ahead Dispatch Schedule and respond to and monitor any unplanned curtailment or disruption to the planned supply and delivery of forecast quantities of gas.

-13.2 Gas Supply Committee
+12.2 Gas Supply Committee

-- 13.2.1 The Energy Commission shall establish a Gas Supply Committee to review and assess the adequacy of gas supply for electricity generation in Sabah and the Federal Territory of Labuan. - 13.2.2 The membership of the Gas Supply Committee shall consist of suitable representatives from the following organisations: - (a) the Ministry of Economy; - (b) the Ministry of Natural Resources, Environment and Climate Change; - (c) the Energy Commission; - (d) the Nominated Gas Supplier; - (e) the representatives from gas Generators; - (f) the Grid Owner; - (g) the GSO; and - (h) the Single Buyer. - 13.2.3 The Energy Commission shall be the chair of the Gas Supply Committee and shall invite representatives from other organisations to attend the committee meetings as required. - 13.2.4 Any conclusion, decision or recommendation made by the Gas Supply Committee shall be endorsed by the Energy Commission before being finalised.
-The Energy Commission shall consult with the members of the Gas Supply Committee concerning any conclusion, decision or recommendation.
+- 12.2.1 The Commission shall establish a Gas Supply Committee to review and assess the adequacy of gas supply for electricity generation in the Federal Territory of Labuan. - 12.2.2 The membership of the Gas Supply Committee shall consist of suitable representatives from the following organisations: - (a) the Ministry of Economy; - (b) the Ministry of Energy Transition and Water Transformation - (c) the Commission; - (d) the Nominated Gas Supplier; - (e) the representatives from gas Generators; - (f) the Grid Owner; - (g) the GSO; and - (h) the Single Buyer. - 12.2.3 The Commission shall be the chair of the Gas Supply Committee and shall invite representatives from other organisations to attend the committee meetings as required. - 12.2.4 Any conclusion, decision or recommendation made by the Gas Supply Committee shall be endorsed by the Commission before being finalised.
+The Commission shall consult with the members of the Gas Supply Committee concerning any conclusion, decision or recommendation. - 12.2.5 The Commission shall provide secretariat support to the Gas Supply Committee.

-- 13.2.5 The Energy Commission shall provide secretariat support to the Gas Supply Committee. - 13.2.6 The Gas Supply Committee shall meet at least once every six (6) Months to review the adequacy of gas supply based on the relevant Three Month Ahead Dispatch Schedule and the Power Sector Gas Allocation. - 13.2.7 At each Gas Supply Committee meeting: - (a) the Single Buyer shall present the requirements for gas supply for electricity generation in Sabah and the Federal Territory of Labuan for the next twelve (12) Months; - (b) the Nominated Gas Supplier shall provide an update on gas supply availability and reliability for the next six (6) Months and identify any risk to future gas supply; - (c) the Gas Supply Committee shall discuss the adequacy of long-term gas supply to meet demand; and - (d) any other relevant matter shall be covered as decided by the Energy Commission. - 13.2.8 If pursuant to Rule 13.2.6 based on the Nominated Gas Supplier's update, the Gas Supply Committee concludes that the projected gas supply is at risk, then Energy Commission shall commence the Urgent Gas Procedures. - 13.2.9 If the Nominated Gas Supplier becomes aware of any issues which may adversely impact the supply and reliability of gas for electricity generation in Sabah and the Federal Territory of Labuan then it shall immediately inform the Energy Commission who shall immediately convene a meeting of the Gas Supply Committee.
+- 12.2.6 The Gas Supply Committee shall meet at least once every six (6) Months to review the adequacy of gas supply based on the relevant Three Month Ahead Dispatch Schedule and the Power Sector Gas Allocation. - 12.2.7 At each Gas Supply Committee meeting: - (a) the Single Buyer shall present the requirements for gas supply for electricity generation in the Federal Territory of Labuan for the next twelve (12) Months; - (b) the Nominated Gas Supplier shall provide an update on gas supply availability and reliability for the next six (6) Months and identify any risk to future gas supply; - (c) the Gas Supply Committee shall discuss the adequacy of longterm gas supply to meet demand; and - (d) any other relevant matter shall be covered as decided by the Commission. - 12.2.8 If pursuant to Rule 12.2.6 based on the Nominated Gas Supplier's update, the Gas Supply Committee concludes that the projected gas supply is at risk, then the Commission shall commence the Urgent Gas Procedures. - 12.2.9 If the Nominated Gas Supplier becomes aware of any issues which may adversely impact the supply and reliability of gas for electricity generation in the Federal Territory of Labuan then it shall immediately inform the Commission who shall immediately convene a meeting of the Gas Supply Committee.

-13.3 Urgent Gas Procedures
+12.3 Urgent Gas Procedures